google-ai-edge/mediapipe/docs/framework_concepts/realtime_streams.md

 ---
 layout: default
-title: Processing real-time data streams
+title: Real-time Streams
+parent: Framework Concepts
 nav_order: 6
-has_children: true
-has_toc: false
 ---

-# Processing real-time data streams
+# Real-time Streams
 {: .no_toc }

 1. TOC
 {:toc}
 ---

-## Realtime timestamps
+## Real-time timestamps

 MediaPipe calculator graphs are often used to process streams of video or audio frames for interactive applications.
 The MediaPipe framework requires only that successive packets be assigned monotonically increasing timestamps.
-By convention, realtime calculators and graphs use the recording time or the presentation time of each frame as its timestamp, with each timestamp indicating the microseconds since `Jan/1/1970:00:00:00`.
+By convention, real-time calculators and graphs use the recording time or the presentation time of each frame as its timestamp, with each timestamp indicating the microseconds since `Jan/1/1970:00:00:00`.
 This allows packets from various sources to be processed in a globally consistent sequence.

-## Realtime scheduling
+## Real-time scheduling

 Normally, each Calculator runs as soon as all of its input packets for a given timestamp become available.
 Normally, this happens when the calculator has